hj1251/DataNotes/sql_cheatsheet.md

 ```

 -  Logic note:
-- 1. Exclude rows where BOTH conditions are met:
--  STOCK_Name = 'A' AND SORT_KET = 'ABC'
+- Exclude rows where BOTH conditions are met: (STOCK_Name = 'A' AND SORT_KET = 'ABC')
-- 2. Also exclude any rows where SORT_KEY <> '78'
+- Also exclude any rows where SORT_KEY <> '78'
-- In summary:
-- Rows are included as long as they are NOT (A + ABC)
-- AND NOT 78
+- In summary: Rows are included as long as they are NOT (A + ABC) AND NOT 78

 ## GROUP BY